Storage

 A smart and simple solution to figure storage.
 Recommended.

-As I seem to have got rather a lot of them (43, with another 7 in the pipeline), finding the right box was getting a bit tricky.
+As I seem to have got rather a lot of them (86 at last count if you include the Napoleonics boxes), finding the right box was getting a bit tricky.
 So I have colour coded the boxes - blue dots are Covenanters, orange - Parliament, red - Royalists, green - Army of Montrose, purple - Irish Confederates, white - villagers and clubmen.
 Each box is also labelled, a clear Avery label.
 I used my usual chapbook italic font, allowed the ink to dry for 24 hours before a quick spray of Army Painter anti-shine varnish.

 *if you really are wondering, he keeps them up his sleevies.
 But you could have asked any five year old for the punchline...